hoppinger/react-typescript-fluent-starterkit/src/guidelines.md

 The type of the url's is, for now, just a tuple with the url strings and the parameters with their expected type.

+> It might be tempting to define a `pageState` that contains as much data as possible that is relevant for each current page.
+One might expect that this way the global state will remain smaller, and thus easier to manage.
+Unfortunately, caution is advisable.
+It happens very often that data which was only relevant for a page ultimately ends up being used a bit everywhere.
+Thus, even though one might expect advantages from over\-splitting, be careful, and whenever in doubt put a state in a field of the root state instead of inside a `pageState`.

 Thanks to TypeScript' advanced types magic, the type of `Pages` can be automatically turned in a discriminated union by the `CurrentPage<Pages>` helper.
 Indeed, if you look at [the root state](./site/root/rootState.ts), you will see

 ```ts